dvangennip/TIA_demo_app/README.md

 	$ apngasm -d 1:24 -o output.png *.png

 If the final frame should persist for a longer period, simply specifying a delay at the end will apply to the last frame (that is, adding `1:1` at the end sets the last frame for 1 second).
+To avoid a looping animation, specify `-l 1` to get just a single loop of the animation.

 ## Limitations and known issues
 **TBD**